ernesgonzalez33/image-processing-api/README.md

-# image-processing-api
+# Image Processing API

-Image Processing API in Node.js
+Repository with an Image Processing API built for Full Stack JavaScript Nanodegree at Udacity